Countries of Cooperation

 Management: Stefan Silvestrini | Co-Worker: Hilde FolgerClient: Council of Europe

-Accompanying evaluation, Program Evaluation, Strategic Evaluation
+Accompanying, Program Evaluation, Strategic Evaluation

 Start of project: November 2024